hunter-teacher-cert/work_csci70900-ischeff/meth1/lessonplans/lesson1/readme.md

 ### Lesson Activity #2
 time: 15 minutes

 - Using the idea(s) they brainstormed during the quickwrite, students will write pseudocode to plan out creating their idea, now that they have had some experience using concatenation!
+(Coding up the idea, using the pseudocode, will be tomorrow's activity.)
+- While students work, teacher should circulate and assess who needs extra help and/or feedback.
+- If anyone finishes early, they should ask the instructor for feedback; if they still have extra time after implementing any revisions, they can assist their peers.

 *Question*
 - What was easy?
 What was hard?
 Why?